 Note that the network components don't need do be installed and can be unchecked as illustrated below,

 Note: If you experience problems during driver installation, you are recommended downloading the most recent drivers for the WIBU-KEY (WibuKey Runtime) and try the installation again.
 Also, in some cases, a reboot may be required after driver installation.

-The delivery note you have received with the PMOD installation package contains account information for logging into the support area of www.pmod.com.
-There you will find a license report, and a button for downloading the license file for your purchased configuration.
-Please download pstarter.lcs and copy it to the directory /Applications/Pmod4.0/system/lcs.
+The delivery note you have received with the PMOD installation package contains your account information for your PMOD Customer Account at www.pmod.com.
+There you will find a license report, and a button to download the license file for your purchased configuration.
+Please download pstarter.lcs and copy it to the directory /Applications/Pmod4.2/system/lcs.

 Important Note: Please do not change pstarter.lcs in any way - a modified license file will not be accepted.
 Do not open pstarter.lcs in any program, do not rename it, and if you transfer it per FTP, use binary transfer.

-PMOD can now be started by double-clicking the RunPmod.command script in /Applications/Pmod4.0/Start/.
+PMOD can now be started by double-clicking the RunPmod.command script in /Applications/Pmod4.2/Start/.
 Depending on the selected configuration it contains the following commands:

 ./java/jre/bin/java -Xmx16000M -jar pmod.jar